dplocki/podcast-downloader/README.md

-# podcast-downloader
+# Podcast Downloader

-The Python script for downloading the recent mp3 from RSS channel
+The Python script for downloading the recent mp3 from RSS channel.